Hradkafeira/straycat/README.rst

         # Instatiation with your own stopwords
         st = TextPreprocessing(other_stopwords=["sw1", "sw2", "etc"])

-        # Instatiation with combine default stopwords and your stopwords
+        # Instatiation by combining default stopwords and your stopwords
         st = TextPreprocessing.add_stopwords(["sw1", "sw2", "etc"])

-        #See available pipelines before using it
+        # See available pipelines before using it
         print(st.list_process)
         #output